 - Explain the concepts of multiple causation and root-cause analysis (Ex: immediate causes, underlying causes, link between immediate and underlying causes, etc).

-- Detail an incident investigation process using a hypothetical incident (Ex: prevention of escalation, administering assistance, establishing and recording the events of the incident).
+- Provide detail of an incident investigation process using a hypothetical incident (Ex: prevention of escalation, administering assistance, establishing and recording the events of the incident).

 Key learning outcome of ICAM training (16686)